Agri Decumates

-The larger Roman settlements were Sumolecenna (Rottenburg am Neckar), Civitas Aurelia Aquensis (Baden-Baden), Lopodunum (Ladenburg) and Arae Flaviae (Rottweil).
+The larger Roman settlements were Sumelocenna (Rottenburg am Neckar), Civitas Aurelia Aquensis (Baden-Baden), Lopodunum (Ladenburg) and Arae Flaviae (Rottweil).

 Romans controlled the Agri Decumates region until the mid-3rd century, when the emperor Gallienus (259–260) evacuated it before the invading Alemanni and the secession of much of the Western Roman Empire under the "usurper and ruler" Postumus.

-The Emperor Aurelian (AD 270–275) may have had the region briefly reoccupied during the Roman resurgence of the late 3rd century under the so-called "military" emperors.
+The emperor Aurelian (AD 270–275) may have had the region briefly reoccupied during the Roman resurgence of the late 3rd century under the so-called "military" emperors.
 Even if this did occur, re-establishment of Roman rule was brief.
-After the Emperor Probus' death (282), the region was finally given up and the Alemanni took control.
+Emperor Probus definitely recaptured the area during his invasion of Germania.
+This presence lasted until the 290s or 300s, when the Roman military seems to have definitively abandoned the region.
+By about 310 the Alemanni were becoming the dominant population, although scattered Roman settlements seem to have persisted, and continued to trade with the empire, until about the mid 4th century.
 Germanic peoples have continuously inhabited the region since then.
 However, Roman settlements were not immediately abandoned.
-There is evidence the Roman way of life continued well into the 5th century, much as Roman patterns continued in neighboring Gaul long after the Western Roman Empire's collapse.
+There is evidence the Roman way of life continued well into the 5th century, much as Roman patterns continued in neighbouring Gaul long after the Western Roman Empire's collapse.

 J. G. F. Hind has suggested the former Roman inhabitants of the Agri Decumates were to be found from the later 3rd to the 5th centuries in the Decem Pagi—also "ten cantons"—having transferred west of the Rhine, to the region between the Rhine and the Saar, between Mainz and Metz.